 Examples: Amy Grant, Cece Winans, Chris Tomlin, Jars of Clay

-This is the best channel for any modern country that is or aspires to be mainstream, with professional, high-fidelity production.
+This is the best channel for any traditional country music or modern country that is or aspires to be mainstream.
 Typically, Country features rich lyrical content, with an emphasis on storytelling.
-Prominent instruments are often acoustic guitar, banjo, steel guitar, electric guitar and fiddle.
+Prominent instruments are often acoustic and electric guitar, banjo, steel guitar, and fiddle.
 Vocals are required and lyrics must be in English.

-Examples: Reba McEntire, Garth Brooks, Taylor Swift, Rascal Flatts, Big and Rich
+Examples: Willie Nelson, George Jones, Merle Haggard, Reba McEntire, Garth Brooks, Rascal Flatts, Big and Rich

 Folk music is faithful to a long tradition that has not strayed too far from its roots.
 It is focused on lyrics, usually supported by a blend of acoustic and country sounds.
 Bluegrass is welcome in this channel.
 Again, vocals are a must and must be sung in English.
-If your music has no lyrics, it might be better in the All Instrumental channel.
-If your song lyrics do not contain a strong storytelling or socially conscious element, you may want to submit your song to the Singer-Songwriter or Acoustic Channels.
+If your song lyrics do not contain a strong storytelling or socially conscious element, you may want to consider the Singer-Songwriter or Americana channels.
 If your song features mostly electric instruments and synthesized sounds, it is most likely not suitable for the Folk Channel.

 Examples: Pete Seeger, Bob Dylan, J. Tillman, Avett Brothers, Gillian Welch, Iron & Wine

-Like Rock and Alternative, Indie Rock is guitar-based, but it has a more lo-fi aesthetic than either of those.
-Guitar sounds are often distorted, and singers sometimes incorporate unusual vocal styles.
-Indie rock often explores arrangements, instrumentation and lyrical subject matter not usually seen in mainstream/commercial rock music.
+Indie Rock is usually guitar-based, and often has a comparatively lo-fi aesthetic, though this is just a guideline.
+Indie rock often explores arrangements, instrumentation, and lyrical subject matter not usually seen in mainstream/commercial rock music.
+Indie pop, which can be a bit lighter and more accessible, is welcome here.
 Vocals are required and lyrics must be sung in English.

-Examples: Pavement, Dinosaur Jr., The Pixies, The Walkmen
+Examples: Pavement, The Shins, The Pixies, The Walkmen

 Examples: John Coltrane, Miles Davis, Chick Corea, Dave Holland, Ella Fitzgerald, Freddie Hubbard